Muhammad Ahmad Said Khan Chhatari: Council to Government

 From 17 May 1923 to 11 January 1926, the Nawab was a Minister in the Cabinet of the United Provinces, then in 1931 he returned as Minister of Agriculture there.
 Like other great Muslim zamindars, including the Raja of Salempur, he was a trusted ally of the British administration of the United Provinces and was appointed acting Governor for some seven months, from April to November 1933.
 The Government of India Act 1935, formulated after a series of round table conferences, came into effect on 1 April 1937, and the Nawab of Chhatari, as leader of the National Agriculturist Parties, was invited to form a cabinet, and was briefly chief minister in 1937.
 He soon stepped down to become Minister of Home Affairs in the United Provinces Government, with a salary of Rs.
 2,500.

 Nawab Chhatari attended the first Round Table Conference, held at St. James's Palace in London on 12 November 1930.
 The Muslim Delegation was led by the Aga Khan and others, including Muhammad Ali Jinnah, Sir Mohammad Shafi, Maulana Muhammad Ali, Dr Shafat Ali, Sir Muhammad Zafarullah Khan, the Nawab of Chhatari, and A. K. Fazlul Huq.

-The Nawab of Chhatari was a member of India's National Defence Council from July to August 1941.
+The Nawab of Chhatari was a member of the India National Defence Council from July to August 1941.
 He resigned from this to accept the post of President of the Hyderabad Executive Council, effectively Prime Minister of the important princely state of Hyderabad.